 I have now arrived at the last of the four upstart crows: Dr. Joseph S.

 Salemi.
-While I am not a fan of Salemi's intolerant religion, intemperate
+I freely admit that I am not a fan of Salemi's intolerant religion, his intemperate

 politics or his penchant for calling other people "faggots," "feminist bitches,"